Cerebral foundational research study

 Company-wide influence

-The insights directly shaped how Cerebral prioritized their 2-year product roadmap.
-Rather than guessing what features to build next, the team could now point to specific customer needs and stories to guide their decisions.
+The insights directly shaped Cerebral’s 2-year product roadmap.
+Rather than estimating what features to build next, teams across product, design, and customer success could now point to specific customer needs to guide their decisions.

 Establishing a research practice

-Perhaps most significantly, this research convinced leadership to hire Cerebral’s first dedicated research team.
-They recognized that understanding their customers wasn’t a one-time project but an ongoing necessity for a company serving such vulnerable moments in people’s lives.
+This research convinced leadership to hire Cerebral’s first dedicated research team.
+They recognized that understanding their customers wasn’t a one-time project but an ongoing necessity for a company serving vulnerable moments in people’s lives.

 Outcomes